About Commit to Kids

 - The prevalence of child sexual abuse in Canada

 How to use tools

-Using the Commit to Kids Program Kit is simple — the templates can be adapted to work with current polices you may have but are in need of updating, or can act as a starting point for new policies.
-Organizations can choose how and what they want to implement; some organizations are looking to update screening and hiring, others simply their code of conduct and reporting policies.
+Getting started — templates are provided that can be adapted to work with current polices you may have but are in need of updating, or can act as a starting point for new policies.
+Organizations can phase in changes; some organizations are looking to update screening and hiring, others start with updates to code of conduct and reporting policies to protect children.
 The guide provides the information and tools for an organization to use at their own pace.